-To start using PHP_CodeSniffer, enable it in repository setting.
-To customize standard you want to follow, add
+To start using PHP_CodeSniffer, enable it in Repository Settings.
+To configure the coding standard you want to follow, add

-Sider tries to detect standard and target directory for your project automatically when you specifies nothing in
+If you don't specify anything, Sider tries to detect the standard and target directory for your project automatically.

 Sider tries to detect the most suitable standard and target directory for your project, based on the framework your project is using.

-In case you would like to exclude specific directories, you should write it in your custom ruleset file.
+If you would like to exclude specific directories, you can specify them in a custom ruleset file.

-This option controls coding standard of your project.
-If you leave this value absent, Sider tries to detect standard automatically.
+This option controls a coding standard of your project.
+If you leave this value empty, Sider tries to detect the standard automatically.

 PSR2 is used when auto detection fails.

-This option controls extensions of files Sider inspects.
-The default value is
+This option controls a comma-separated list of extensions of files which Sider inspects.

 This option controls file encoding.

-A comma separated list of patterns to ignore files and directories.
+A comma-separated list of patterns to ignore files and directories by.